void

 © LA-PNP

-On 23 May 1910, Jaroslav Hašek finally married Jarmila Mayerová whom he had been courting since 1906.
-Her parents were vehemently opposed to the relationship because of Hašek's anarchist connection and his unorthodox lifestyle, but in the end consented after he groom for once became permanently employed.
-In May 1912 their son Richard was born but soon afterward Hašek left the family, only to see them again in 1921 The constraints and rigors of family life had not suited him, and again he took up his bohemian way of life.
-After breaking up with his family in 1912, his life spiralled downwards and he virtually became homeless, sleeping over at friends.
-Again he started to travel, now locally in Bohemia, mostly together with his friend Zdeněk Matěj Kuděj.
-At the outbreak of war in 1914 he was staying with his friend Josef Lada.
+In May 1912, Jarmila gave birth to their son Richard, but soon afterwards, Hašek left the family, only to see them again in 1921.
+The constraints and rigours of family life did not suit him, and again, he took up his bohemian way of life.
+After leaving his family, his life spiralled downwards, and he virtually became homeless, sleeping over at friends' houses.
+Again, he started to travel, but now within Bohemia, mostly together with his friend Zdeněk Matěj Kuděj.
+At the outbreak of war in 1914, he was staying with the painter Josef Lada.

 In the Austro-Hungarian army